Back to Glossary

 Safety

-A racing airbag is an advanced safety device built into special racing suits or vests that automatically inflates during a crash to protect drivers and motorcycle riders from serious injuries.
+A racing airbag is a personal safety device worn by motorcycle racers that automatically inflates during a crash to protect the rider's upper body from serious injury.

-Think of a racing airbag like the airbags in your car, but much more sophisticated and worn on the body.
-These systems use smart sensors called accelerometers and gyroscopes that constantly monitor how the rider or driver is moving.
-When these sensors detect the sudden movements that happen during a crash, they trigger the airbag to inflate in just 45 milliseconds - that's three times faster than you can blink your eyes.
+Racing airbags work similarly to the airbags in your car, but they're built into a special vest or racing suit that riders wear.
+The system uses tiny sensors called accelerometers and gyroscopes that constantly monitor how the rider is moving.
+When these sensors detect the sudden, violent movements that happen during a crash, they trigger the airbag to inflate almost instantly—in about 25 to 45 milliseconds, which is faster than you can blink.